-The Easiest Way To Clean A Shower Head
+How To Clean A Shower Head The Easy Way

 In most cases, you can improve the shower flow by spraying the holes in your shower head with equal parts white vinegar and warm water, then scrubbing them with a brush (or even your fingertips).
 Run the shower for a minute to dislodge any residue you’ve loosened, and repeat as needed until the spray head is free of debris.
 Now, that’s good enough to clean it but not necessarily good enough to wipe out any bacterial “bio-film” that’s growing in there.

-The Best Way To Clean A Shower Head
+How To Clean A Shower Head With Build-Up

 NOTE: if you can’t remove the shower head, don’t worry.
 Grab a plastic bag and combine 3 parts hot water with 1 part vinegar.
 Wrap this around the shower head so it’s immersed in the liquid, and fasten it in place with rubber bands.
 Allow it to sit overnight to loosen any gunk.
 After you remove the bag, run your shower on the hottest possible setting to clear out more debris along with the vinegar residue.